 I was feeling a little paranoid that given my results ended up with nothing, I would not only be unemployed but permanently unemployable.
 Yes, even with a $78,000 a year passive income stream and years of living expenses as severance I still felt financial and reputational concern.

-The total optimization of passive income came to roughly $18,000 a year, bringing the total passive income figure to roughly $96,000 a year.
-As a reminder, the ideal mortgage amount is $1 million dollars for your primary residence if you can afford it.
+The total optimization of passive income came to roughly $18,000 a year.
+This brought the total passive income figure to roughly $96,000 a year.
+As a reminder, the ideal mortgage amount is $750,000 million dollars for your primary residence if you can afford it.

-If you are a regular reader, just ask yourself how much you've ever spent on my site and I'm pretty sure 96% of you will say $0.
-That's the secret to an online business: work your ass off, get your readers to spend nothing, take insults like a champ, and get rich in the process!
+If you are a regular reader, just ask yourself how much you've ever spent on my site.
+I'm pretty sure 96% of you will say $0.
+That's the secret to an online business.
+Work your ass off, get your readers to spend nothing, take insults like a champ, and get rich in the process!
 Am I crazy?
 Don't answer that.
 WhatsApp makes no money and sold for $19 billion, so maybe I do make some sense.

 One client generated 99% of the revenue so I created a mini-version instead without all the costs and time associated with running a bigger platform.
 You can read about my business failure in the post entitled, “What I Learned From Business Failure“.

 The other idea I have is to build a business off the Financial Samurai platform.
 I've got to either come up with a product or a partnership with a bigger business.
-Things are in the works.
+Things are in the works, but I've already failed at getting into a couple startup incubators.
 If anybody has any ideas and wants to be a co-founder CTO, feel free to shoot me an e-mail.